 sony to establish a direct link between changes in firm-driven wage dispersion and changes in the degree of labor market competition.
-We then estimate firms' labor supply elasticities, akin to labor market competition, across sectors and over time and use a semi-structural approach to quantify their contribution to the observed reduction in overall wage inequality.
+We then estimate firms' labor supply elasticities, akin to labor market competition, across sectors and over time and use a theory-based micro-funded relationship to quantify their contribution to the observed reduction in overall wage inequality.